portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 [see 'NewsArticle' at schema.org](https://schema.org/NewsArticle)

 ### Notices
-Often, Port Authority have to publish some notices (meteorological alerts, port procedures, etc ).
-Normally these notices are sent by mail and sms, adn published in the web.
-But also is necessary to publish in webservices.
+Often, Port Authorities have to publish some notices (meteorological alerts, port procedures, etc ).
+Normally these notices are sent by mail and sms, and published in the web.
+But also is necessary to publish in web services.

-Some notices are intended to port community, and other are intended to general public.
-Also each notice is of interest of some subgroups of port community, such as: shipagents, shipping companies, transport companies, stevedors,  concessionaire, etc.
+Some notices are intended for the port community, and others are intended for the general public.
+Also, each notice is of interest to some subgroups of the port community, such as ship agents, shipping companies, transport companies, stevedore,  concessionaire, etc.

 ### Port fees Info

-Information about official fees of port services.
-Eg: navigation adis, goods (T3)...
-(TODO buscar a la web)
+Information about official fees of port services:
+Navigation Support Rate (T0)
+Vessel Rate (T1)
+Passenger Rate (T2)
+Cargo Rate (T3)
+1. Simplified Modality
+2. Modality for Groups of Goods
+Fresh fish Rate (T4)
+Pleasure and Sports Craft Rate (T5)
+Special Use of the Transit Zone Rate (T6) Vessel-Generated Waste Collection Service Fee

 ### Port Services Info